syncfusion-content/flutter-docs/Flutter/pdf/getting-started.md

 {% endhighlight %}

-By executing the above code sample, you will get the PDF document as follows,
+By executing the above code sample, you will get the PDF document as follows.

 ![Getting started PDF](images/getting-started/default.jpg)